-This year’s tax-free weekend starts at 12:01 a.m.
-Friday, July 16, and ends at midnight Sunday, July 18.
-The state waives its 4% sales tax on school-related supplies and clothing, and more than 300 cities and counties will waive their local taxes for the weekend as well.
+The tax-free weekend starts at 12:01 a.m. the third Friday of July, and ends at midnight that Sunday.
+The state waives its 4% sales tax on school-related supplies and clothing, and more than 300 cities and counties waive their local taxes for the weekend as well.

 Exempt items include: